 10 Tips to Save Money on Holiday Shopping

-It’s the season of giving, but here are 10 tips to give yourself a head start on saving now!
+Before you get into the season of giving, here are 10 tips to give yourself a head start on saving.

 Your finances determine your budget, and your list determines how that budget is divided, so this is a critical first step.
 The beauty of it is that it can be done way ahead of time, allowing you to get a great idea of what you’ll need to make your season bright.